iterative/dvc.org/public/static/docs/api-reference/read.md

 way to return the complete contents of a file tracked in a <abbr>DVC project</abbr>.
 The file can be tracked by DVC or by Git.

+> This is similar to the `dvc get` command in our CLI.

 The returned contents can be a [string](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str) or a [bytearray](https://docs.python.org/3/library/stdtypes.html#bytearray).
+These are loaded to memory directly (without using any disc space).

 > The type returned depends on the `mode` used.
 For more details, please refer
 > to Python's [`open()`](https://docs.python.org/3/library/functions.html#open)
 > built-in, which is used under the hood.

-> This is similar to the `dvc get` command in our CLI.

-No disc space is needed to save the file before loading it to memory in order to make the file accessible.

 ## Parameters